Contents

 Misorders

-What we noticed in the data: 90% of the misorders clustered in the single conversation where context length had just crossed a threshold — that is, after thousands of lines of candle data plus multiple rounds of past decisions, the model started "forgetting" earlier prompt constraints.
+One pattern worth noting: misorders tend to cluster in the conversation where context length has just crossed a threshold — that is, after thousands of lines of candle data plus multiple rounds of past decisions, the model starts "forgetting" earlier prompt constraints.

 The fix: per-decision conversations

-From day 8 we changed the workflow to start a new conversation for every decision — packing the strategy prompt, current order book snapshot, and current position state into a single self-contained context.
-Misorder rate dropped from one per day in week 1 to zero across days 8–30.
+An effective fix is to start a new conversation for every decision — packing the strategy prompt, current order book snapshot, and current position state into a single self-contained context.
+This substantially lowers the misorder rate by avoiding constraint-forgetting in long conversations.

 5. Is $9.99 a month worth it #